 - Ensure all documents are uploaded when lodging your e-Application.
 Applications lodged without supporting documents cannot be assessed.

 Guidelines for the research proposal Your application for admission to a Higher Degree by Research form must be submitted with a two page research (an additional page of references is permitted if required) proposal.
 These following guidelines are designed to assist you with structuring your proposal.

-You may receive guidance on your proposal from your potential supervisor, but the proposal must be written by you.
-Please limit your proposal to two pages (excluding references).
+You may receive guidance on your proposal from your potential supervisor, but the three page proposal must be written by you.

 Include a brief overview of your proposal describing the research topic/research area in general.

-Your research topic needs to be located in its context and background.
-You should include the motivation for doing your research and how your thesis would fill a gap in the existing literature.
+Your research topic needs to be located in its context and background referencing the existing scholarship.
 In drafting this background, you need to show the theoretical basis of this research, as well as how and why the topic is important and why it is worth researching.
-This means:

 Describe what you intend to accomplish and the questions that your research would address.

-Briefly explain how you will conduct your research and address the research questions and objectives.
+Explain how you will conduct your research and address the research questions and objectives.
 Discuss the kinds of sources you hope to consult and the methods you will use to extract and process the information you gather.
 You should refer to an accepted research method or approach.
 Describe how information will be gathered, analysed and reported.
 You should specify any special equipment, software, data or other resources you will require.